 - Focus on research literature review, development of study, and teaching assistant experience in student and community education.

 - Upon attendance and successful completion of course requirements, students will receive a Yoga Therapy Teaching Assistant Certificate of Completion.

 - Focus on supervised practicum hours with Beaumont Health patients, communication with clinicians, and documentation of patient encounters.

 - Upon attendance and successful completion of course requirements, students will receive a Yoga Therapy Clinical Rotation Certificate of Completion.

 The Academic Course (or equivalent*) constitutes pre-requisite for the other two courses which can be taken interchangeably.

-The curriculum is delivered in synchronous format (a mix of in-person and online classes), supervised by lead instructor Sonia Sorrenti, E-RYT500, C-IAYT, with the participation of highly-qualified healthcare providers who will present on biomedical topics
+The curriculum is delivered in synchronous format (a mix of in-person and online classes), supervised by lead instructor Sonia Sorrenti, E-RYT500, C-IAYT, with the participation of highly-qualified healthcare providers who facilitate the scientific portion of the curriculum.

 The successful completion of all three course (800-hours) will be awarded the final Yoga Therapy Certificate.

 * Transfers from other yoga therapy schools are evaluated on a case-by-case basis and will be admitted to the Research and Teaching Assistant and Hospital-Based Clinical Rotation Courses depending on placement availability.
 Students graduating from the